esilanna/Client_DW/README.md

 - Basic SQL Queries returning proper data (See images for example output)

 **Version Two: Python Generated Data and Adminer Front End Connection**
-- writer.py generates more advanced dummy data and stores the generated queries in the Insert-Queries folder, so the user just needs to press run on the query
+- writer.py generates more advanced dummy data and stores the generated queries in the Insert-Queries folder, so the user just needs to press run on the query after its generated
 - Created views to view and analyze information stored in the data warehouse, like CustomersByLocation, AccountsByDate, etc.
 - Connected Adminer, which is a PHP connection to a front end, so data is easy to view, read, and edit if necessary (example photo seen in images folder)
 - higher volumes of dummy data produced and inserted into the data warehouse

 ## ⭐️ Instructions to Reproduce on Your Local Machine ⭐️ ##
-- Install Docker and make sure you can access Docker Hub
+- Install Docker and make sure you can access Docker Dashboard
-- run this command in your terminal to create a container for our MS SQL Data Warehouse:
+- Run this command in your terminal to create a container for our MS SQL Data Warehouse:

 **docker run -d --name sqldb --cap-add SYS_PTRACE \ -e 'ACCEPT_EULA=1' \ -e 'MSSQL_SA_PASSWORD=AdminPassword' \ -p 57000:1433 \ mcr.microsoft.com/azure-sql-edge**
 - Install Azure Data Studio or an MS SQL supporting client to easily connect to our server